-It was an impassioned essay called, “We, Polish Jews,” first published in 1944 on the first anniversary of the Warsaw Ghetto uprising, in a Polish-language newspaper in New York, where Tuwim was then living in exile.
+It was an impassioned essay called, “We, Polish Jews,” published in 1944 on the first anniversary of the Warsaw Ghetto uprising, in a Polish-language newspaper in New York, where Tuwim was living in exile.
 (He described the city to a friend as “Łódź, but with elephantiasis.”)
 It was dedicated, “To my mother in Poland or her most beloved shade.”
 His mother had been shot in August 1942 during the extermination of the Otwock Ghetto, though I’m not clear whether he knew that when he wrote.

 “There are two kinds of blood: blood in the veins and blood from the veins.
 The first is a bodily fluid; therefore its study is properly the province of the physiologists.
 Whoever ascribes to this blood any special attributes and mysterious powers other than its organic ones in consequence, as we are now seeing, turns cities into ruins, slaughters millions of people, and ultimately, as we shall see, will bring down slaughter upon his own tribe.”